kjubik/WeMeet/README.md

 Quality of code takes priority over quantity of code.
 Thinking before typing helps to avoid backtracking through code and constant refactroing at later stages.

+### Don't Design Too Much

+The app UI doesn't need to be meticulously designed before diving into implementation.
+It's best to follow an agile approach by alternating between design and coding in short bursts, focusing on developing individual features.
+Inspired by the wisdom of Steve Schoger and Adam Wathan, authors of 'Refactoring UI'.

 ## Support ❔

 For support or inquiries, please write to me at wojt.kubicki@gmail.com.